hindutva/hindutva.github.io/rivals/academia/articles/witzel-dossier.md

 [^40]:
      Bryant, Edwin and Laurie Patton.
 2005. _The Indo-Aryan Controversy._ New York: Routledge

-In 2006, when the Hindu American Foundation solicited the services of the erudite and mild-mannered Dr. Vasudha Narayanan of the University of Florida as a consultant on scholarly matters related to the Hindu religion, Witzel sent an email (electronic terror tactics) to more than a 100 academics alleging that Dr Narayanan[^42] had links to Hindu nationalists (who in turn were linked to the Gujarat riots in 2002).
+In 2006, when the Hindu American Foundation solicited the services of the erudite and mild-mannered Dr. Vasudha Narayanan of the University of Florida as a consultant on scholarly matters related to the Hindu religion, Witzel sent an email (electronic terror tactics) to more than a 100 academics alleging that Dr Narayanan[^42] had links to Hindu nationalists (who in turn were linked to the Gujarat riots in 2002).+++(5)+++

 [^42]:
      Dr Vasudha Narayanan has been the president of the American Academy of Religion, the first non-Judeo-Christian to be elected to this position.

 So intolerant is Witzel of dissenting academic opinion that his name is said to be flagged even on the Indology Liverpool list, and his posts are reviewed before they are released to the listserv members.
-During the California textbook controversy in 2005-2006, Witzel fell foul with George Thompson, a co-moderator of their ‘Indo-Eurasian_research’ yahoogroup perhaps because the latter did not agree to using the list for the political purpose of opposing the initiatives of Hindu groups.
-As a result, Thompson was eased out of his role as the moderator of the group and since then, he has frequently sparred with Witzel and his lackey Steve Farmer on various public and private forums.
+During the California textbook controversy in 2005-2006, Witzel fell foul with George Thompson, a co-moderator of their ‘Indo-Eurasian_research’ yahoogroup perhaps because the latter did not agree to using the list for the political purpose of opposing the initiatives of Hindu groups.+++(5)+++ As a result, Thompson was eased out of his role as the moderator of the group and since then, he has frequently sparred with Witzel and his lackey Steve Farmer on various public and private forums.

 ### 5.4 Persecution complex/mania of Prof. Witzel?
 Offense is the best defense!